orenr2301/devone/README.md

 });
 ```

-Lets make a short review in points:
+Lets make a short review of some points:

-* We are using two modules here: express and mongo
+* We are using two modules here: express and Mongo
 * Express is the web page html module, its minimal and
-* mongo which helps us connect to mongodb database
+* mongo which helps us connect to Mongodb database
+* This code is taken from ChatGPT since I'm not usually coding with nodejs.

+  I was able to learn and write the code by myself for it, but I had some syntax issues, that alone prevented me to get what I wanted.

+  I could've solved it alone, but it was time-consuming so i took the help of ChatGTP
 </details>